- Mission 1: Understand what differentiates this small, wealthy Gulf country from the others in the region (ACCOMPLISHED);

 Women, however, all appear much the same to me as anywhere else in the Gulf, but are proclaimed as the most fashion-conscious.
 Interestingly, there seems to be no such taboo about smoking cigarettes whilst wearing all the traditional regalia; something I have never witnessed an Emirati do to date (shisha is okay, of course).

-- Furthermore: It is possible for Christians to hold Kuwaiti citizenship through lineage (although non-Muslims cannot officially be granted citizenship), the country is absent of fresh surface water sources such as lakes or rivers, and it was allegedly the first country to introduce camel racing with robotic jockeys (a more novel and palatable alternative to young boys).
+- Furthermore: It is possible for Christians to hold Kuwaiti citizenship through lineage on the father’s side (although non-Muslims cannot officially be granted citizenship).
+The country is absent of fresh surface water sources such as lakes or rivers, and it was allegedly the first country to introduce camel racing with robotic jockeys (a more novel and palatable alternative to young boys).

 It is disconcerting to imagine that a wealthy Gulf state could be invaded and occupied overnight by a less wealthy rogue neighbour who was not planning to stop there; and to think that it happened fewer than three decades ago.
 Middle Eastern politics is a minefield for the amateur historian, where no incident can really be viewed in isolation with religious, tribal and cultural factors so ingrained, so I shan’t feign having grasped all the nuances of the events that led to the seven-month First Gulf War (1990-1991), but will merely offer my synopsis.